ministryofjustice/laa-ccms-spring-boot-common/README.md

 ### Applying the Plugin

-In your (root) `build.gradle`, add the plugin dependency via the Gradle Plugin DSL:
+In your (root) `build.gradle`, add the plugin dependency via the Gradle Plugin DSL, e.g:

 ```groovy
 plugins {